 Participants were told they would see a series of colored bar graphs, with four bars and four words at the top of the screen.
 Their task was to match each word to its corresponding bar color by clicking and dragging the label to the empty box below the bar.
 They were told to use their best guess if they were unsure how to match the labels to the bar colors.
 They then completed a practice trial with four concepts that were not in the main experiment (blueberry, mango, strawberry, lemon) and colors chosen by the balanced merit function.
 Associations for these concepts had been collected for a different project.
-During the trials, all bars had to be labeled before a "continue" button could be dragged to another box and all labels could be reset to the starting position by pressing a "reset label" button.
+During the trials, all bars had to be labeled before a "continue" button could be pressed to go to the next trial.
+Once placed in a box, a label could be dragged to another box and all labels could be reset to the starting position by pressing a "reset label" button.
 Trials were separated by a 100 ms. inter-trial interval.
 Participants received breaks after each block, and were told the proportion of completed trials at each break.